TITLE 50: INSURANCE

 2) The health insurance issuer's data related to past projections and actual experience;

-3) The reasonableness of assumptions used by the health insurance issuer to estimate the rate impact of the reinsurance and risk adjustment programs under sections 1341 and 1343 of the Affordable Care Act; and
+3) The reasonableness of assumptions used by the health insurance issuer to estimate the rate impact of the reinsurance and risk adjustment programs under sections 1341 and 1343 of the Affordable Care Act (42 U.S.C.
+18061 and 18063); and

 4) The health insurance issuer's data related to implementation and ongoing utilization of a market-wide single risk pool, essential health benefits, actuarial values and other market reform rules as required by the ACA.

-d) As required by 45 CFR 154.301(a)(4), the examination must take into consideration the following factors, to the extent applicable to the filing under review:
+d) As required by 45 CFR 154.301(a)(4) for unreasonable rate increases, the examination must take into consideration the following factors, to the extent applicable to the filing under review, which the Director also will apply to the review for inadequate rates:

 1) The impact of medical trend changes by major service categories;